• Skip to primary navigation

 • In a medium-sized mixing bowl, whisk together the flour, sugar, baking powder, and salt.
 Set aside.

-• In a large mixing bowl, whisk together the yogurt, canola oil (or vegetable oil), milk, eggs, lemon juice, lemon zest, and vanilla extract.
-Add the dry ingredients to the wet and use a wooden spoon to fold until combined (stop folding once you see no more white flour).
-Be careful not to overmix.
+• In a large mixing bowl, whisk together the yogurt, vegetable oil, milk, eggs, lemon juice, lemon zest, and vanilla extract.
+Add the dry ingredients into the wet and fold everything together using a silicone spatula just until combined.

-• Combine the blueberries and 1 tbsp of flour in the same bowl that had the dry ingredients (one less bowl to clean!) and fold into the batter.
+• Combine the blueberries and 1 tablespoon of flour in the same bowl that had the dry ingredients and fold into the batter.

-• Pour and scrape the batter into the prepared bread pan and bake for 50-55 minutes.
+• Pour the batter into the prepared bread pan and bake for 50-55 minutes.
 Use a toothpick to check the center of the bread (it should come out clean with a few crumbs).
-Cool in the pan for 15 minutes then transfer the bread over to a wire rack (grab the parchment paper "handles" to easily remove the bread from the pan).
+Cool in the pan for 15 minutes then transfer the bread over to a wire rack to cool completely.

-• Lemon Glaze: Once the bread is cooled, make the lemon glaze.
-In a small bowl whisk together the powdered sugar and lemon juice.
+• In a small bowl whisk together the powdered sugar and lemon juice.
 The glaze should be just thin enough to drizzle, but also thick enough to set up on the bread (the consistency should be that of corn syrup).
-Use a spoon to drizzle over the top of the bread.
-Let the glaze set for 10-15 minutes before slicing the bread.
+Use a spoon to drizzle over the top of the cooled bread and let the glaze set for 10-15 minutes before serving.

 Notes: